-Cost of sales increased \$2.0 million for Fiscal 2012 to \$8.2 million as compared to \$6.2 million for Fiscal 2011.
-The increase in cost of sales is principally due to our increased sales from period to period.
-We realized gross margins of 63.6% for Fiscal 2012, as compared to 64.6% in Fiscal 2011, a decrease of 1.0%.
-Our gross margin reflects the net effect of (i) an increase in the absorption rate of fixed production overhead costs as a percentage of revenues as a consequence of increased shipments to retailers, offset by (ii) an increase in raw ingredient and packaging costs and (iii) an increase in retail merchandising and promotions.
-Gross margins are principally influenced by fluctuations in quarter-to-quarter and year-to-year production volume, fixed production costs and related overhead absorption, raw ingredient costs, inventory mark to market write-downs, if any, and the timing of shipments to customers which are factors of the seasonality of our sales activities and products.
+Cost of sales for Fiscal 2014 were \$7.9 million as compared to \$8.4 million for Fiscal 2013.
+For Fiscal 2014 and Fiscal 2013, we realized a gross margin of 64.2% and 66.6%, respectively.
+The decrease of 2.4% in gross margin from the prior period is principally due to (i) an increase in our cooperative incentive promotion and coupon costs and (ii) a reduction in the absorption of fixed production costs as a consequence of a decline in net sales, (iii) fluctuations in our product mix shipped from period to period and (iv) the initial expenses incurred as a consequence of a packaging transition to a slightly narrower package of our Cold-EEZE® Cold Remedy lozenges at certain retail accounts to obtain additional/new distribution of our Cold-EEZE® Cold Remedy QuickMelts® products for Fiscal 2014.
+Gross margins are principally influenced by fluctuations in quarter-to-quarter production volume, fixed production costs and related overhead absorption, raw ingredient costs, inventory mark to market write-downs, if any, retail cooperative incentive promotion and the timing of shipments to customers which are factors of the seasonality of our sales activities and products.

-Sales and marketing expense for Fiscal 2012 increased \$1.0 million to \$8.9 million as compared to \$7.9 million for Fiscal 2011.
-The increase in sales and marketing expense for Fiscal 2012 as compared to Fiscal 2011 was principally due to an increase in advertising expenditures as we expanded the scope and timing of our media and product promotion advertising campaigns from period to period as we continue to make significant, strategic marketing investments in an effort to build and grow the sales of our OTC cold remedy products.
+Sales and marketing expense for Fiscal 2014 decreased \$573,000 to \$9.0 million as compared to \$9.5 million for Fiscal 2013.
+The decrease in sales and marketing expense for Fiscal 2014 as compared to Fiscal 2013 was principally due to a decrease in advertising expenditures as we managed the scope and timing of our media and product promotion advertising campaigns from period to period.
+We continue to make significant, strategic marketing investments in an effort to build and grow the sales of our OTC cold remedy products.

-General and administrative ("G&A") expenses increased \$1.1 million for Fiscal 2012 to \$6.1 million as compared to \$5.0 million in Fiscal 2011.
-The increase in G&A expense for Fiscal 2012 as compared to Fiscal 2011 was primarily due to an increase in personnel expenses and professional fees.
+General and administrative ("G&A") expenses increased \$2.2 million for Fiscal 2014 to \$8.1 million as compared to \$5.9 million in Fiscal 2013.
+The increase in G&A expense for Fiscal 2014 as compared to Fiscal 2013 was primarily due to an increase in professional and legal fees related to certain, now resolved, litigation matters, and in personnel expenses.

-Research and development costs for Fiscal 2012 and 2011 were \$1.3 million and \$1.1 million, respectively.
-The increase of \$200,000 in research and development costs for Fiscal 2012 as compared to Fiscal 2011 was principally due to an increase in personnel expenses and an increase in the scope, timing and amount of research and development activity from period to period.
-In February 2012, we introduced to the retail trade an offering of a new product, Cold-EEZE® Cold Remedy Daytime/Nighttime QuickMelts®.
-The Cold-EEZE® Cold Remedy Daytime/Nighttime QuickMelts® began shipping to retailers in July 2012.
-Additionally, we continue to engage in other research and development activities that we determine are appropriate and we may increase our research and development activities in future periods as a consequence of the Joint Venture.
+Research and development costs for Fiscal 2014 and 2013 were \$1.3 million and \$824,000, respectively.
+The increase of \$498,000 in research and development costs for Fiscal 2014 as compared to Fiscal 2013 was principally due an increase in the scope, timing, cost and amount of research and development activity from period to period.
+Additionally, we continue to engage in other research and development activities that we determine are appropriate and we may increase our research and development activities in future periods.